 Transforming pediatric cancer research and care through the use of nutrition.

-IIPAN is a collaborative network of hospitals, scientists, clinicians, and clinical investigators in Brazil, Guatemala, India, Nicaragua, and South Africa, working in nutritional research and clinical care in pediatric cancer centers located in LMICs.
+IIPAN is a collaborative network of hospitals, scientists, clinicians, and clinical investigators in Brazil, Guatemala, India, Nicaragua, and South Africa, working in nutritional research and clinical care in pediatric cancer centers located in low and middle income countries (LMICs).
 IIPAN’s mission is to substantially increase the global success rate of pediatric cancer treatment by improving the education and delivery of clinical nutritional care to children with cancer.
 IIPAN is revolutionizing the role of nutritional care around the globe with a stated mission of meeting the nutritional needs of children from all backgrounds, by developing a comprehensive database that will standardize nutritional assessments, and implement evidence-driven nutritional interventions.
 We accomplish this by:

 - Sharing scientific data that proves the beneficial impact of utilizing nutrition in the treatment of children in at-risk populations.